The Standard disability insurance review 2020

 Strong disability coverage that can be customized to suit your needs and budget.

-Disability insurance for businesses
+The Standard’s disability insurance for businesses

 The Standard offers two disability insurance policies for business owners:

-Business Overhead Protection pays your share of business-related expenses, like lease payments or payroll, if you’re unable to work due to an injury or illness.
+- Business Overhead Protection pays your share of business-related expenses, like lease payments or payroll, if you’re unable to work due to an injury or illness.
 It can be customized with riders, such as salary replacement or future purchase option rider.

-Business Equity Protection helps to fund your business’ buy/sell agreement if one of the owners becomes totally disabled and wants to sell their share in the company.
+- Business Equity Protection helps to fund your business’ buy/sell agreement if one of the owners becomes totally disabled and wants to sell their share in the company.

 Built-in benefits and available policy riders